Ornament

 Please arrive at the clinic lab no later than 8:30 a.m.

-First a fasting blood sample will be drawn, This will be done three times.
-It is important that the blood be drawn exactly on hour intervals, so please be available at the indicated times.
+Each hour after the drink, blood will be drawn.
+This will be done three times.
+It is important that the blood be drawn at exactly one-hour intervals, so please be available at the indicated times.

-Alter the last blood sample has been drawn, you rnay leave the laboratory and have your lunch.
+After the last blood sample has been drawn, you may leave the laboratory and have your lunch.

 If you are unable to eat your usual diet, please inform your health care provider.